 Email content campaign for MozCon

-Moz is covering a lot of ground with its MozCon event campaign.
-They’re all over social and they have a nice landing page.
+Moz covers a lot of ground with its MozCon event campaign every year.
+They’re all over social, and they have a nice landing page.
 But, what really stands out is their email content campaign.

 - Email 1: Meet a few of our headliners 👋